equinor/radix-public-site/public-site/docs/src/references/reference-radix-config/index.md

         - name: http
           port: 5000
 ```

-An alternative to this is to use the `dockerfileName` setting of the component.
+By default, Radix pipeline expects a docker file with a name `Dockefile` in the component source folder, specified in the option `src`.
+If this file name needs to be different, it can be specified in the option `dockerfileName`.
+> When the `image` option is set - `dockerfileName` option is ignored.

 ### `image`

-An alternative configuration of a component could be to use a publicly available image, this will not trigger any build of the component.
-An example of such a configuration would be:
+An alternative configuration of a component could be to use an existing container image, which can be specified in the option `image`.
+When this option is set for a component - the component will be not build, but only deployed with this image.
+An example of such a configuration:

 ```yaml
 spec: